Sumitomo Mitsui Trust Holdings Inc. Buys 758 Shares of Snowflake Inc. (NYSE:SNOW)

 Shares of SNOW opened at $162.15 on Tuesday.
 The business’s 50-day moving average price is $155.66 and its 200-day moving average price is $162.22.
 Snowflake Inc. has a twelve month low of $119.27 and a twelve month high of $193.94.
 The stock has a market cap of $53.46 billion, a PE ratio of -60.96 and a beta of 0.76.

-In related news, SVP Christian Kleinerman sold 1,500 shares of the company’s stock in a transaction that occurred on Monday, August 14th.
-The shares were sold at an average price of $151.54, for a total value of $227,310.00.
-Following the transaction, the senior vice president now directly owns 764,397 shares in the company, valued at $115,836,721.38.
+In related news, insider Benoit Dageville sold 13,182 shares of the company’s stock in a transaction that occurred on Thursday, August 10th.
+The shares were sold at an average price of $155.41, for a total value of $2,048,614.62.
+Following the transaction, the insider now directly owns 41,955 shares in the company, valued at $6,520,226.55.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-In other Snowflake news, CEO Frank Slootman sold 524 shares of the company’s stock in a transaction that occurred on Monday, August 21st.
-The stock was sold at an average price of $151.95, for a total value of $79,621.80.
-Following the completion of the sale, the chief executive officer now owns 185,683 shares of the company’s stock, valued at $28,214,531.85.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, SVP Christian Kleinerman sold 1,500 shares of the stock in a transaction that occurred on Monday, August 14th.
-The shares were sold at an average price of $151.54, for a total value of $227,310.00.
-Following the sale, the senior vice president now directly owns 764,397 shares of the company’s stock, valued at approximately $115,836,721.38.
+In related news, CEO Frank Slootman sold 524 shares of the company’s stock in a transaction that occurred on Monday, August 21st.
+The shares were sold at an average price of $151.95, for a total value of $79,621.80.
+Following the transaction, the chief executive officer now directly owns 185,683 shares in the company, valued at $28,214,531.85.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, insider Benoit Dageville sold 13,182 shares of the company’s stock in a transaction that occurred on Thursday, August 10th.
+The stock was sold at an average price of $155.41, for a total transaction of $2,048,614.62.
+Following the completion of the transaction, the insider now owns 41,955 shares in the company, valued at $6,520,226.55.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 104,524 shares of company stock worth $17,433,986.
-Insiders own 8.30% of the company’s stock.
+Insiders have sold a total of 104,524 shares of company stock worth $17,433,986 over the last ninety days.
+Company insiders own 8.30% of the company’s stock.

 Snowflake Inc provides a cloud-based data platform for various organizations in the United States and internationally.
 Its platform offers Data Cloud, which enables customers to consolidate data into a single source of truth to drive meaningful business insights, build data-driven applications, and share data and data products.